citp/privacy-policy-historical/r/rb/rbf/rbfcu.org.md

 ## Privacy Notice

 Randolph-Brooks Federal Credit Union respects your right to privacy.
 We adhere to procedures that protect your personal financial information.
 It is of the utmost importance to safeguard your privacy and preserve your trust in us.
 We are owned by our membership and governed by a volunteer Board of Directors elected by our members.
 We are required by law to give you this privacy notice to explain how we collect, use, and safeguard your personal financial information.
 This notice is provided on behalf of Randolph-Brooks and, when required, by our affiliates: Randolph Brooks Services Group, LLC; Randolph Brooks Title Company, LLC; Randolph Brooks Insurance Agency, LLC; CU Realty of Texas, LLC; and Member Business Lending, LLC.
-If you have any questions, please contact a representative in our Member Service Center at 210-945-3300 or 1-800-580-3300.
+If you have any questions, please contact a representative in our Member Service Center at 210-945-3300 (San Antonio), 512-833-3300 (Austin), or 1-800-580-3300 (toll-free).

 ## How We Protect Your Information